NoahSaso/snapper/README.md

 throws or returns an error, the query will not be fetched and the error will be returned in the response.
 If it returns `false`, a generic error will be returned.

+**`ttl`** is the cache TTL in seconds.
+If it's a function (instead of a number), it will be called with the query's parameters as arguments and the result will be used.

+**`revalidate`** is an optional boolean that determines whether or not this query should be revalidated by the revalidate script.
+If it's a function (instead of a boolean), it will be called with the query's parameters as arguments and the result will be used.
+Defaults to `true`.

+#### URL queries support:

 **`method`** is the optional HTTP method for the request.
 Defaults to `GET`.